derrickeckardt/16-board-solver/README.md

 ## Part 2: Road Trip!

-A full discussion and details can be found in the Readme file for Part 1, which is located at [Part 2 Readme File](https://github.iu.edu/cs-b551-fa2018/derrick-a1/tree/master/part2)
+A full discussion and details can be found in the Readme file for Part 2, which is located at [Part 2 Readme File](https://github.iu.edu/cs-b551-fa2018/derrick-a1/tree/master/part2)

 ## Part 3: Group Assignments

 A full discussion and details can be found in the Readme file for Part 3, which is located at [Part 3 Readme File](https://github.iu.edu/cs-b551-fa2018/derrick-a1/tree/master/part3)

+## Extra Credit: Bells and Whistles

+Since I submitted it late, I did use the time to add a couple of extra features, so that perhaps the 10% penalty would be reduced.

+Done
+- Part 2 You can start with any city that is in road segments, and not those in city segments.
+-
+  (would have to add additional logic to handle end city only in road segments)

+- Part 2 added a greedy-first algorithm
+-
+- Part 3 added the ability to set your own pruning
+-
+- Part 3 Allows you to optimize for happy students instead of just time.

+## Future considerations

+This could use serious refactoring.
+I believe my code got better as I went along.
+One thing I would change would be the use of dataframes.
+I really didn't take advantage of it, and found working in lists much easier.
+I should focus on one data handling method, instead going between the two of them in Parts 2 and 3.